 34. “The last flight to Kuwait” The circumstances surrounding flight BA149 to Kuwait which departed Heathrow on 1 August 1990, and remain controversial to this today.

 33. “Swift, silent, serene” the much loved BOAC VC10 aircraft.

-32. The livery designed by Landor Associates to revamp BA’s image and prepare the airline for privatisation.
+32. The livery designed by Landor Associates in the early 1980s to revamp BA’s image and prepare the airline for privatisation.

 31. The merger of BA and Iberia in 2011, under the umbrella of International Airlines Group.

 30. “Opportunities” BA’s post Lehman Brothers collapse advertising campaign to encourage passengers to fly again.

 29. Flight BA38 which landed short of the runway at London Heathrow in January 2008.

 28. “Tomorrow Is Theirs” a promotional film by BOAC from the 1950s.